aws-samples/aws-cdk-examples/typescript/aspects/README.md

 > This example is built on Construct Libraries marked "Stable" and does not have any infrastructure prerequisites to build.
 ---
 <!--END STABILITY BANNER-->
+Aspects is a CDK feature that allows developers to perform bulk operations across all constructs in a scope.
+They are useful for reporting, security scanning, and bulk customizations to resources.

 This project shows how to create a custom Aspect to perform bulk customizations against a stack.
 In this example, we will use as aspect to apply a default value for the ReservedConcurrentExecutions property of any lambda function in a construct.